Investing in new technologies to increase energy efficiency

 The Venture focuses on understanding the current and future impact of climate change on its operations.
 Climate change risks are included in each operation’s risk assessment.
 It measures and interprets energy and greenhouse gas (GHG) data to identify areas of opportunity.
 The Venture continuously researches and identifies potential energy and GHG reduction opportunities and evaluates the feasibility of implementing these opportunities.
 It also actively participates in discussions on climate change legislation via various industry organisations.

-A representative of the Venture served on the council of the Energy Intensive User Group (EIUG) during 2017.
-The Venture, which chairs the Ferro Alloys Producers Association (FAPA), represents the ferroalloys industry at Business Unity of South Africa (BUSA).
-The Venture's representatives play a leading role in these forums and they comment on climate change and carbon tax legislation.
-The Venture also lobbies with government via these forums to ensure that the potential impact that the proposed legislation will have on our industry and Company is understood by government.
+A representative of the Venture served on the council of the Energy Intensive User Group (EIUG) during 2019.
+The Venture, which participates in the Ferro Alloys Producers Association (FAPA) environmental forum, represents the ferroalloys industry at Business Unity of South Africa (BUSA).
+The Venture’s representatives play a leading role in these forums and they comment on climate change and carbon tax legislation.
+The Venture also engages with government via these forums to ensure that the potential impact that the proposed legislation will have on our industry and Company is understood.

-During 2017, the Venture again played an important role in the engagement process, which took place between business and the National Treasury on the draft carbon tax paper.
+During 2019, the Venture again played an important role in the engagement process, which took place between business and the National Treasury on drafting carbon tax legislation.
 It also continued engaging with all members of FAPA to gain a common understanding of GHG emission factors for our sector and the calculation of the GHG emission footprint.

 Climate change performance is included in the health, safety, environment and community performance indicators that the Venture uses as part of its performance appraisals.